Digestey/lw-sqs-ss25/docs/source/arc42/index.rst

    :width: 1200px
    :align: center

--  The information whether a client is logged in or not is done via putting the token into the local storage.
+-  The information whether a client is logged in or not is done via putting the token into the clients cookies.
-   I know its not ideal, but i feel like its suitable for this project.
-Ideally it should be stored in cookies.
-   WELL Now it is stored in the cookies because I felt like doing that.
+   The registration process does not automatically log the user in, it merely creats the entry in the database.
 -  During the registration process, it is checked whether the username is longer than 5 characters
 -  During the registration process, it is checked whether the password is longer than 8 characters